We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 The CAA's preferred method is to set up a Direct Debit.
 To use this method simply complete the Direct Debit form and return to the APC team at the address provided.

-You can also pay by cheque.
-If you do wish to pay by cheque, it must be made payable to "Air Travel Trust".
-For cheque and all other payment types, you will need to ensure your APC payment is received by the ATT within six weeks, as set out in the APC Return and Payment Frequency Chart, to avoid breaching the terms of your licence.
+You may also pay by bank transfer, to the ATT account shown here.
+Payment must be made in GBP only and you will need to ensure your APC payment is received by the ATT within six weeks, as set out in the APC Return and Payment Frequency Chart, to avoid breaching the terms of your licence.

 For any other methods of payment please contact a member of the APC team on 020 7453 6470 or by email on apc@caa.co.uk for details.